VeriFIT/mata/bindings/python/CONTRIBUTING.md

 - `dist/`: Packed binding for PyPI, allowing installation via `pip install libmata`.
 - `libmata/`: Root Python binding package.
     - `__init__.py`: An empty file necessary to define the package.
-    - `nfa/`: Package for nondeterministic finite automata, corresponding to the `Mata::Nfa::` namespace.
+    - `nfa/`: Package for nondeterministic finite automata, corresponding to the `mata::nfa::` namespace.
-        - `nfa.*`: Wrappers for `Mata::Nfa::Nfa` members and related structures or algorithms.
+        - `nfa.*`: Wrappers for `mata::nfa::Nfa` members and related structures or algorithms.
-        - `strings.*`: Wrappers for `Mata::Strings` members and related structures or algorithms.
+        - `strings.*`: Wrappers for `mata::strings` members and related structures or algorithms.
-    - `alphabets.*`: Wrappers for `Mata::Alphabet` members and related structures or algorithms.
+    - `alphabets.*`: Wrappers for `mata::Alphabet` members and related structures or algorithms.
-    - `parser.*`: Wrappers for `Mata::Parser` members and related structures or algorithms.
+    - `parser.*`: Wrappers for `mata::parser` members and related structures or algorithms.
     - `plotting.*`: Helper functions for displaying `libmata` members in Python code, interpreters, Jupyter notebooks, etc.
-    - `utils.*`: Wrappers for `Mata::Utils` members and related structures or algorithms.
+    - `utils.*`: Wrappers for `mata::utils` members and related structures or algorithms.
 - `tests/`: Tests for the Cython wrapper.
     - `conftest.py`: Global configuration of tests, containing fixtures, setups, etc.
 - `Manifest.in`: Specification of the contents of the wrapper distribution for PyPI.